tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-QUOTES-ANNOTATED_WITH_THEMES.md

 - `quotes/art/mondrian-links_and_quotes.md` in the `always_reading_books` repo.

+**It would be nice to keep all of these files up to date with any additions!**

 # Original Was in French

 Written in French, this "book" remained unpublished in his lifetime.